felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 person stronger, punch after punch, and kick after kick.
-If you had to fight someone, you'd probably pick the boxer with a seemingly untouched punching bag in their gym, since this would give you the best change of winning the fight.
+If you had to fight someone, you'd probably pick the boxer with a seemingly untouched punching bag in their gym, since this would give you the best chance of winning the fight.
 Well, the same goes with books.
 If I met two students who showed me their library, I would guess that the one who receives the highest grades is the one whose book spines are the most curved.
 Why?
 Because it shows they really used them!